Amundi MSCI Emerging Ex China ESG Leaders Select UCITS ETF DR (D): Net Asset Value(s)

 DJ Amundi MSCI Emerging Ex China ESG Leaders Select UCITS ETF DR (D): Net Asset Value(s)

-Amundi MSCI Emerging Ex China ESG Leaders Select UCITS ETF DR (D) (EMXU LN) Amundi MSCI Emerging Ex China ESG Leaders Select UCITS ETF DR (D): Net Asset Value(s) 25-Nov-2022 / 09:29 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Amundi MSCI Emerging Ex China ESG Leaders Select UCITS ETF DR (D) (EMXU LN) Amundi MSCI Emerging Ex China ESG Leaders Select UCITS ETF DR (D): Net Asset Value(s) 28-Nov-2022 / 09:18 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -------------------------------------------------------------------------------------